rwc/docs/guides/fixing_chef_deprecations.md

 4. (Optional) [Docker Desktop](https://www.docker.com/products/docker-desktop) for your workstation

 ## Q&A
-### How do we know which deprecations we're effected by?
+### How do we know which deprecations we're affected by?

 Great question!
 In the past you needed to download multiple versions of ChefDK that mapped to the Chef Infra Client version you were going from, to the version you were going to.
 Then you'd run foodcritic against each cookbook and start traipsing through the output.

 With the introduction of [Chef Cookstyle](https://github.com/chef/cookstyle), that's not a thing anymore!
 We can simply set a target version (in this example we'll be going from 12 to 15) and get rolling!
-Please check out the [Chef Cookstyle documenation](https://docs.chef.io/cookstyle/) for further questions!
+Please check out the [Chef Cookstyle documentation](https://docs.chef.io/cookstyle/) for further questions!

 Ok, now what?